devskilltree/basic-storage-dapp/README.md

 1. The Basic Connect dApp that is a simple front end to connect to the Ethereum network
 2. The Basic Storage Contract (MoodContract) that is storing text on the Ethereum Blockchain

 This tutorial is a dApp that adds the interaction between the front end and the storage contract.
-You can find the complete Basic Storage dAll in [index.html](index.html) in this repo.
+You can find the complete Basic Storage dApp in [index.html](index.html) in this repo.